Kyllachy: 2000: two-year-old season

-Kyllachy began his racing career in a five furlong maiden race at Chepstow Racecourse on 10 August.
-Ridden as in most of his early races by Chris Rutter, he recovered from being hampered at half way to take the lead in the final furlong and won by a neck from Attorney.
+Kyllachy began his racing career in a five-furlong maiden race at Chepstow Racecourse on 10 August.
+Ridden as in most of his early races by Chris Rutter, he recovered from being hampered at halfway to take the lead in the final furlong and won by a neck from Attorney.
 The colt then started 11/8 favourite for a minor race on heavy ground at Beverley Racecourse but was overtaken in the closing stages and beaten two and a half lengths by the filly My Lovely.
 On his third and final appearance of the season the colt carried top weight of 133 pounds in nursery handicap at Sandown Park Racecourse on 30 September.
 He finished second by a neck to Adweb, to whom he was conceding 25 pounds.

 2001: three-year-old season

 On his first appearance of 2001, Kyllachy contested minor handicap over five furlongs at Sandown in April.
 Ridden by Kieren Fallon, he was held up at the rear of the fourteen runner field and struggled to obtain a clear run in the last quarter mile.
 When Fallon switched to the right in the closing stages, Kyllachy accelerated into the lead and drew away from the field to win "easily" by five lengths.
 After a break of three months, the colt was moved up in class and sent to France for the Listed Prix du Cercle at Deauville Racecourse on 2 August and finished second to the French-trained Do The Honours.
 Eighteen days later the colt finished fourth when favourite for a minor stakes race at Nottingham.
 He ended his second year by finishing fourth in a handicap at Ascot Racecourse in September.